comwrap/adobe-commerce-feed-generator-app-builder/README.md

 #### Fixed Variables

-Header and Footer currently have a support to variables (Only 1 actualy)
+Header and Footer currently have a support to variables (Only 1 actually)

 `{{DATA}}` - Current Date/Time - will be in format 2024-10-21T14:45:30.123Z